 - Harvest, store and re-use: We help participants and organizers create, harvest and curate (archive, format and tag properly) all materials generated during the meeting: pictures, presentations, audio recordings, videos.
-These can be the basis for rapid dissemination of messages and and they serve as a multimedia record.
+These can be the basis for rapid dissemination of messages and they serve as a multimedia record.
 As well as livening up an event report, ILRI’s communications and KM teams ensure they are properly published and archived for future use.

 - Spread the word: As desired, social reporting during and after the event helps your event connect with the wider world through, for example, Twitter, Yammer, LinkedIn, Facebook (or any social network).
 This ‘push’ is matched by online event pages that ‘pull’ in other viewers so they can follow and sometime contribute to the conversations.
 If you want to more actively engage virtual audiences, that’s also possible.
-Finally, we can hep generate attention by writing web stories, conducting interviews, and bringing in media.
+Finally, we can help generate attention by writing web stories, conducting interviews, and bringing in media.
 All accessible in one place.
 Nice and neat.

 - Rapporteuring: Depending on the issue or topic, we can also draft a timely ‘report’ of the event, in Word, PowerPoint, Prezi or Storify.